Our History

 Bexley Hall

-Bexley Hall was established in 1824 by Bishop Philander Chase in conjunction with the establishment of Kenyon College in Gambier, Ohio.
+The history of Bexley Seabury begins in 1824 when Bexley Hall was established by Bishop Philander Chase in conjunction with the establishment of Kenyon College in Gambier, Ohio.
 Bexley Hall was later identified separately, named in honor of Nicholas Vansittart, the 1st Baron Bexley, an early benefactor of Kenyon College.

 The seminary disassociated with Kenyon in 1968 and moved to Rochester, N.Y., where it affiliated with Colgate Rochester Divinity School (now Colgate Rochester Crozer Divinity School).
 The 1839 seminary building in Gambier now houses administrative offices for Kenyon and is still known as Bexley Hall.